 Reducing problem behaviour is at the heart of a behaviour analyst’s role; in fact, it is an area in which they excel, so becoming proficient in this science is essential to your career.

-Consistency of approach is vital so frequent skill assessment of all clinical staff members is done to demonstrate if training procedures are indeed effective and significantly individualised and adapted to a student’s characteristics such as age, developmental abilities, and learning style.
+Consistency of approach is vital so frequent skill assessment of all clinical team members is done to demonstrate if training procedures are indeed effective and significantly individualised and adapted to a child’s characteristics such as age, developmental abilities, and learning style.
 Therefore, the training of Behaviour Interventionists requires that each individual has a thorough grounding over all aspects of each child’s program to ensure that consistency and flexibility are present.